 Stress.
 Yoga can be very relaxing.
 It gives seniors something positive to focus on and a way to relieve pent up stress and energy.
 Exercise also releases endorphins which are a natural mood booster.
 Many people find yoga to be a wonderful way to clear their mind and improve how they feel.
 They are able to control their breathing and lower blood pressure.
 In turn, all of this can help decrease depression and anxiety.

 Sleep.
 Because seniors feel more relaxed after yoga and their mind is no longer racing, it can be easier to fall asleep and stay asleep.
 It also burns off excess energy and provides a calming effect allowing them to settle in for the night.

 Yoga is also an activity that seniors can do with friends.
 In a group setting, it allows them to socialize and feel connected to others doing something they enjoy.
 This can be beneficial to maintaining greater independence and mental health as well.

 Always Best Care offers seniors the level of the support and individualized care they need to safely age in place.
-Whether helping them find activities to engage in such as yoga, assisting with meal prep and light housekeeping, or providing companionship, in-home caregivers in Herndon VA can play an integral role in senior living.
-Learn more about available services and schedule a free consultation by contacting Always Best Care today.
+Whether helping them find activities to engage in such as yoga, assisting with meal prep and light housekeeping, or providing companionship, in-home caregivers can play an integral role in senior living.
+Learn more about available services and schedule a free consultation by contacting Always Best Care today at (855) 470-2273.